Clepalitto/fallgame/README.md

 Just open the file `index.html`, and **play** !

+## How to *play* this game ?

+In this game, you are a little green cube who needs to avoid Purple cubes in order to survive ...

 ## What was used in this game ?

 In order to create this game, I used [Crafty](http://craftyjs.com/), an open JS game engine.